dereke/koda/README.markdown

 > To Create Koda types place a new js file in the /koda/koda-types folder

-> Register your type in the _type_registration.js file and you are done!
+> Register your type in the _type_registration.js file and you can now use it in the Koda Explorer!
+> A new type will appear under the "User Created" section on the right

 ```javascript